collis96/Game-of-Life/README.md

 # Game-of-Life

-Game of Life pre-work for technical interview
+Game of Life pre-work for technical interview.